OmkarSarkar204/OmkarSarkar204/README.md

 Hi, I’m Omkar Sarkar.

+## About Me

 I’m a student researcher and open-source contributor working on quantum machine learning models with applications in astrophysics and particle physics.
-My interests lie at the intersection of machine learning, physics-driven modeling, and scientific software.
+My work focuses on combining machine learning with physics-driven modeling and scientific software development.

 ## Research Background

-- Machine learning applications in particle physics
+- Machine learning for particle physics
-- Numerical and simulation-driven approaches to physical systems
+- Numerical and simulation-based modeling of physical systems

 ## Interests & Collaboration

 I’m interested in collaborating on:

 - Robotics and autonomous control systems
 - Scientific machine learning
 - Open-source tools for research and engineering

 <div align="center">